Stefan Dušan: Military tactics

 Serbian tactics favored wedge shaped heavy cavalry attacks with horse archers on the flanks.
 Many foreign mercenaries were in the Serbian army in the 14th century, mostly German knights and Catalan halberdiers.
-Dušan had his personal mercenary guard on his disposal, consisting of German knights lead by Palman, commander of the Serbian "Alemannic Guard", who upon crossing Serbia to Jerusalem in 1331, became leader of all mercenaries in the Serbian army.
+The Serbian army that defeated the Bulgarians at the Battle of Velbazhd in 1330 was composed of 15,000 Serbs, 2,000 Italians from the Kingdom of Naples, and 1,000 German mercenaries,.
+Dušan had his personal mercenary guard on his disposal, consisting of German knights led by Palman, commander of the Serbian "Alemannic Guard", who upon crossing Serbia to Jerusalem in 1331, became the leader of all mercenaries in the Serbian army.
 The main strength of the Serbian army were their heavy cavalry, feared for their ferocious charge and staying power.
 The imperial army of Stefan Dušan was built on existing military administration of Byzantium.
-Although Vlach cavalry of Thessaly was disbanded his army include Serbian feudal forces, Albanians and Greeks.
-Dušan recruited light cavalry composed of 15,000 Albanians, armed with spears and swords.
+Although the Vlach cavalry of Thessaly was disbanded, his army included Serbian feudal forces, Albanians and Greeks.
+Dušan recruited a light cavalry composed of 15,000 Albanians, armed with spears and swords.

-The Serbian expansion in the former territory of Byzantine Empire proceeded without a single major battle, it was based on besieging Greek fortifications.
+The Serbian expansion in the former territory of the Byzantine Empire proceeded without a major field battles, as it was based on besieging Byzantine fortifications.
+The army Dušan used to conquer Byzantine territories consisted primarily of Serbs and Albanians, also including German and other western mercenaries.

 Name, epithets and titles

 He was crowned Young King as heir apparent on 6 January 1322 but he was too young to really rule with his father 1322. and later in April 1326 Dušan appears as the co-ruler in Zeta and Zahumlje.
 He was entitled the rule of Zeta; thus he ruled as "King of Zeta".
 In 1331 he succeeded his father as "King of all Serbian and Maritime Lands".
 In 1343 his title was "King of Serbia, Greeks, Albania and the coast".
-In 1345 he began calling himself tsar, Emperor, and in 1345 he proclaimed himself "Emperor of Serbs and Eastern Romans ".
+In 1345 he began calling himself tsar, Emperor, and in 1345 he proclaimed himself "Emperor of Serbs and Eastern Romans".
 On 16 April 1346 he was crowned Emperor of Serbs and Greeks.
 This title was soon enlarged into "Emperor and Autocrat of the Serbs and Greeks, the Bulgarians and Albanians".

 His epithet Silni (Силни) is translated into the Mighty, but also the Great, the Powerful or the Strong.